 - How do I change whether an absence period is treated as an ‘incident’?

-By default all absences are counted in absence reports, however there may be cases where the absence should not be counted, for instance where it stems out of a disability.
+By default all absences are counted in absence reports, however there may be cases where the absence should not be counted, for instance where it stems from a disability.

 Changing the incident status of an absence will have the following effects: